nikhilraghu1c/hey-react/README.md

         - Use to fetch data from api

 # React Router Dom
 - createBrowserRouter use to define path
 - Router Provider (Component) use to provide route config to app
 - useRouteError use to provide info about the route error
+- Outlet component use to load route children
 # Hey Food App
  * Header
  *  - Logo